Ive Sulentic

-John Ive Sulentic (born 24 December 1979) is a Canadian former professional soccer player who played as a midfielder and is the technical director for the Port Moody Soccer Club.
+John Ive Sulentic (born 24 December 1979) is a Canadian former professional soccer player who played as a midfielder.

 Early life

 Sulentic attended Matthew McNair Secondary School and Edwardsville High School.

 Club career

 Sulentic began his professional career in 1999 with Vancouver Whitecaps.
 He broke the USL assist record in his rookie year, with 19 helpers.
 In 2001, he became Vancouver's all-time assist leader in the post CSL era.
 In 2002 Sulentic had two trials with Dinamo Zagreb but could not find a place.
 The Whitecaps offered him a contract in 2005 to play in the USL, but he wanted more money so he moved to German third league side St. Pauli in 2005.
 In one year in Hamburg he played 24 games and scored two goals.

 He was later re-signed by Vancouver but did not play a competitive match.
 In December 2007 he left Vancouver Whitecaps.